-This month, on 21 April, it is Charlotte Brontë’s 200th birthday.
-There are plenty of good ways to celebrate this important anniversary.
+On 21 April 2016, it was the 200th anniversary of Charlotte Brontë’s birth.
+There are plenty of good ways to celebrate this important writer’s anniversary.
 You could read Claire Harman’s excellent new biography Charlotte Brontë: A Life, you could listen to an audio version of Jane Eyre which will help you find things in it that you have never noticed before, or you could try some of Charlotte’s other novels.
 Many critics think that her greatest work is Villette.
 I find it an intriguing novel, with one of the strangest heroines in fiction, and an even stranger hero, but it is a masterly study of loneliness.
 The use of French is inconsistent and odd, but Lucy Snowe’s plight does grip you and it is a book you must read if you want to really understand Charlotte herself.
 Shirley, which was written while her sisters were dying, is an uneven novel, but it has a lovely beginning: “Of late years an abundant shower of curates has fallen upon the north of England: they lie very thick on the hills, every parish has one or more of them; they are young enough to be active, and ought to be doing a great deal of good.”
 I love the idea of “a shower of curates”.
 I’m not keen on The Professor which was published posthumously, but you might like to give it a try.
-You could also consider joining the Australian Brontë Association or you could come along to some of the talks I am giving this year about Charlotte’s life and works.
+You could also consider joining the Australian Brontë Association.

 I am grateful to my mother for saving me from a bastardised version of Jane Eyre (I do wonder how much was left of Jane’s story in that very thin volume?) and for making sure that my first experience of such a great classic was so fabulously memorable.

 What are your memories of your first encounter with Charlotte Brontë?
-Visit my Facebook page and join in the conversation.
+Leave a comment and join in the conversation.